imzqqq/chat/website/spec/content/client-server-api/modules/content_repo.md

 `Content-Security-Policy` header.
 The recommended policy is `sandbox; default-src 'none'; script-src 'none'; plugin-types application/pdf; style-src 'unsafe-inline'; object-src 'self';`.

-#### Chat Content (MXC) URIs
+#### Matrix Content (MXC) URIs

-Content locations are represented as Chat Content (MXC) URIs.
+Content locations are represented as Matrix Content (MXC) URIs.
 They look like:

     mxc://<server-name>/<media-id>

-    <server-name> : The name of the homeserver where this content originated, e.g. chat.imzqqq.top
+    <server-name> : The name of the homeserver where this content originated, e.g. matrix.org
     <media-id> : An opaque ID which identifies the content.

 #### Client behaviour